annielmenezes/annielmenezes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on help teams to build WebApps at [Dasa](https://dasa.com.br)
+- 🔭 I’m currently working on help teams to build WebApps
 - 🌱 I’m currently learning Elixir, Software Architecture and DevOps
 - 👯 I’m looking to collaborate on NodeJS, Typescript and Front-end in general
 - 🤔 I’m looking for help with [Elixir](https://elixir-lang.org/), Cloud Native and Software Architecture